 Maintenance of the Rope

-Steel cables are heavy and this means the amount of weight at the front of the vehicle is increased greatly.
-This effects regular driving handling but also makes it more difficult to handle.
-Synthetic winch rope on the other hand is a fraction of the weight, which cancels out the drawbacks of the steel cable and also means it floats on water.
+Steel cables are heavy and this means the amount of weight at the front of the vehicle is increased and can effect the handling of the vehicle.
+Synthetic winch ropes on the other hand are a fraction of the weight, which cancels out the drawbacks of the steel cable and also means it floats on water.

 Investing into the best synthetic winch rope you can get your hands on is highly recommended.
 The amount of benefits they have over the steel cable alternatives makes winching far more easier and of course safer.